l3aconator/kelleyink-grav-admin/user/pages/04.about/resume/resume.md

 - I am high-energy, dedicated, and skilled at both viewing the big picture and applying attention to detail.

 ## Any relevant extracurriculars?
 I’m an improviser and a storyteller and trust me, this is a killer combination.
-A true storyteller can find the narrative thread in anything (a must for coherence communications) and an improviser is almost guaranteed to be the best team player and leader that you’ve ever hired.
+A true storyteller can find the narrative thread in anything (a must for coherent communications) and an improviser is almost guaranteed to be the best team player and leader that you’ve ever hired.
 We are truth tellers, capable of acknowledging tough realities productively.

 ## Where did I go to school?
 Rice University, graduated 1996 with a double major in English and Religious Studies.